-Introduction to Health Care Management 3 credits; 45 lecture hours
+HCA 1013 credits; 45 lecture hours

 This course is designed to provide students with the foundational knowledge required for health care administrators and managers in the area's pf financial management, public relations, human resource management, leadership and organizational behavior, and legal and ethical issues.
 Students will investigate current trends and critical issues and explore the best ways to respond to these issues against the background of principles learnt in this course.